Convert FTS to JPEG

 Convert FTS images to JPEG format, edit and optimize images online and free.

-Wait a few moments for the converter to complete its job, then download your JPEG file.
+Give the converter a few seconds, then download your JPEG file.

 Rotate FTS to right (90° clockwise), to left (90° counter-clockwise), 180°, and convert it to JPEG.